Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 Recipe, photo and text by twincitiesherbs.com.

-Plum gnocchis or plum dumplings bring back some very sweet childhood memories … delicious plums wrapped in soft, pillowy dough with a hint of bread crumbs spiced with a little sugary cinnamon.
-In Hungary, it is often served as a second dish after a heavier soup but can be a dessert as well.
+Plum gnocchis bring back some very sweet childhood memories … delicious plums wrapped in soft, pillowy dough with a hint of bread crumbs spiced with a little sugary cinnamon.
+In Hungary, it is often served as a second dish after a heavier soup but it t can also be a dessert.
 Late summer is the time when plums are ready so I’m so excited to have them again.

 It doesn’t matter who invented it, indeed it is a fabulous dish with its main ingredient the plum.
 Plums are slightly cooling with a sweet and sour flavor, so it will need the pungent cinnamon!
 Try to get the Italian or the Hungarian purple plums but other sweet, great tasting plums will work too.
 In addition to its vitamin and mineral content, plums are also a great source of fiber.
 So take a bite of this intriguing history …